High-fidelity trapped-ion qubit operations with scalable photonic modulators: Results

-\textbf{Methods and optical measurements.} A fiber V-groove array was used to couple 729 nm light into and out of the device via grating couplers connected to the on-chip waveguides.
-The total output efficiency, including both coupling stages (each with 9 to 10~dB loss) as well as absorption losses in the waveguides, was 22.4~dB.
-Based on transmission measurements performed on switchback structures (no MZI), single MZI, and back to back MZI device configurations, we estimate that absorption in the waveguides routed along the MZI cantilevers contribute a total of 1.5~dB of loss per MZI, along a meandering path length of 2.5~mm per MZI.
-Propagation losses from the waveguide sections connecting the MZIs to the grating couplers contributed 0.4~dB/cm loss.
 In the serial design of the MZM, there are two independent voltages to control, one for each interferometer.
-Each arm is curved upwards in the zero voltage state due to compressive strain, and a single voltage differential applied to Al electrodes above and below the AlN creates an electric field that causes one arm to bend further upwards and the other to bend downwards by reversing the ground and high voltage positions.
+Each arm is curved upwards in the zero voltage state due to compressive strain, and a single voltage differential applied to aluminum electrodes above and below the aluminum nitride creates an electric field that causes one arm to bend further upwards and the other to bend downwards by reversing the ground and high voltage positions.
 Fig.~\ref{fig:scan}c shows the output power varying with a voltage scan that produces more than a $\pi$ phase shift with either of the interferometers.

 To be useful for trapped-ion quantum computing, the optical response times must be faster than typical single qubit gate times of several microseconds.
-In the experiment TTL pulses were generated by the control system to trigger a MOSFET and switch between two pairs of arbitrary voltages.
-This method is comparable to our standard experiments employing AOMs, where TTL pulses turn on and off RF switches that fully pass or extinguish the RF input to the AOMs.
 Fig.~\ref{fig:pulse}a shows the electrical and resulting optical pulses for the MZM switch.
 The rise and fall times, measured as the time between 10\% and 90\% optical power transmission, were 0.3\mics and 0.5\mics, respectively, and were limited by the switching electronics.

-Fig.~\ref{fig:pulse}b shows energy histograms for pulses generated by an AOM and MZM.
-The standard deviation of the pulse area is 0.6\% for both, indicating that the noise-eater that stabilizes the optical before each switch is the limiting factor.
-However the MZM shows more pronounced drift, which is consistent with the higher levels of coherent error measured in the tomography experiments.
+Fig.~\ref{fig:pulse}b shows energy histograms for pulses generated by an acousto-optic modulator (AOM) and MZM.
+An AOM is used as a comparison because it is typically used as an optical switch in trapped-ion quantum computing experiments.
+The standard deviation of the pulse area is 0.6\% for both, indicating that the laser system is the dominant source of noise.
+Pickoff light directed to a photodiode stabilizes the optical power before each switch to minimize changes in amplitude due to the laser (Fig.~\ref{fig:pulse}c, see also Methods).
+As shown in Fig.~\ref{fig:pulse}d the MZM shows more pronounced low-frequency drift, which is consistent with higher levels of coherent error measured in the tomography experiments.